JakeRoggenbuck/f09f/README.md

 # f09f
-### pronounced fonf is a simple statically typed language with simple but powerful syntax
+###  pronounced fonf; is a simple statically typed language with simple but powerful syntax

 #### Include
 ```c++